A PREMIER BRONZE FOUNDRY

 Working for a growing list of sculptors from across the country, Valley Bronze soon built an excellent reputation for producing art castings of the highest quality.

-Please contact us for a bid request, or visit our gallery to purchase fine art.
+Please contact us for a bid request to purchase the production of bronze fine art.

 Valley Bronze of Oregon invites you to tour our production facility and see how an artists masterpiece is cast into metal.